Memetic Search for Green Vehicle Routing Problem with Private Capacitated Refueling Stations: Memetic Search for GrVRP-PCAFS

 \subsubsection{Move Operators}

-Before introducing the move operators, we first introduce the Conditional AFS-Insert (CAI) Rule.
-The CAI Rule is a key mechanism that ensures the feasibility of move operators in ELS.
-Denote $minAFS$ as the AFS nearest to the preceding customer.
-The CAI Rule inserts the $minAFS$ only when the number of customers in the route increases and the route does not already contain any AFS.
+Before introducing the move operators, we first introduce the conditional AFS-Insert (CAI) Rule.
+The CAI Rule is a key mechanism that ensures the feasibility of move operators in the local search.
+Denote $minAFS$ as the AFS closest to the customer immediately before the insertion point.
+The CAI Rule inserts the $minAFS$ only when the number of customers in the route increases and the route does not contain any AFS.
 This insertion mechanism is integrated with regular move operators, leading to four CAI move operators.
-This conditional AFS insertion prevents cases the total distance $TD(\varphi)$ of discovered solution $\varphi$ is reduced, yet an individual route exceeds \( D_{max} \), rendering the move invalid.
+This conditional AFS insertion prevents situations where a solution is rejected due to excessive constraint violations.
+Specifically, such situations occur when the total distance $TD(\varphi)$ of a newly generated solution $\varphi$ is reduced, but the absence of an AFS results in a significant over-mileage penalty that outweighs the distance savings.

 For example, consider two routes: \((x_{1}, x_{2},x_{3})\) and \((x_{4}, x_{5},x_{6}) \).
 When attempting to insert customer \( x_{1} \) after customer \( x_{4} \), a traditional move operator would produce the route \((x_{4},x_{1}, x_{5},x_{6}) \), which exceeds \( D_{max} \).
 However, with the CAI Rule, the $minAFS$ is conditionally added, producing the feasible route \((x_{4},x_{1}, minAFS, x_{5},x_{6}) \).
+This rule differs from traditional AFS insertion strategies, which typically act as separate repair steps.
+Instead, the CAI rule is directly embedded into the local search move operators.
+More importantly, it evaluates whether an AFS is needed based on the current route state.
+As a result, CAI increases the number of feasible moves and improves the efficiency of neighborhood exploration.
+This effect is also confirmed by our experimental results (see Section~\ref{subsec:Ablation study}).

-In ELS, the move operators include CAI move operators $N_{1}$-$N_{4}$ and classic move operators $N_{5}$-$N_{9}$.
+In local search, the move operators include CAI move operators $N_{1}$-$N_{4}$ and classic move operators $N_{5}$-$N_{9}$.
 For CAI move operators, $N_{1}$-$N_{3}$ are insertion-based, while $N_{4}$ is swap-based.
 For classic move operators, $N_{5}$-$N_{6}$ are swap-based, involving the exchange of two arcs. $N_{7}$ uses the intra-route 2-opt operator. $N_{8}$ and $N_{9}$ apply the inter-route 2-opt* operator, differing in the number of paths.
 After each move operator is applied, METS removes any AFS whose deletion does not result in a violation of the maximum driving range limit \( D_{max} \).